Best Stops on the Ha Giang Loop

 Glossary: Ha Giang Stops and Attractions Terms

-Ma Pi Leng Pass (Đèo Mã Pí Lèng): Cliff-edge road above Nho Que River — the loop’s centerpiece.
+Ma Pi Leng Pass (Đèo Mã Pí Lèng): Vietnam’s most spectacular road at 210km, cliff-edge highway carved 1,200m above Nho Que River canyon.
+Loop’s absolute centerpiece requiring 1-3 hours, non-negotiable essential stop.

-Dong Van Old Quarter (Phố cổ Đồng Văn): Historic town center and common Day 2 overnight base.
+Dong Van Old Quarter (Phố cổ Đồng Văn): Preserved historic town center at 190km featuring traditional architecture, narrow stone streets, Day 2 standard overnight stop.
+Cultural highlight, 1-2 hours wandering, Sunday market 5-8am.

 Ready to Plan Your Ha Giang Loop Stops?